safafasa/safafasa/README.md

 - 👀 I’m interested in web
 - 🌱 I’m currently learning software
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me tell u soon!
+- 📫 How to reach me i will tell u soon!

 <!---
 safafasa/safafasa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.